-[PR 5.4.6-2] Subject to user consent and national or regional regulatory requirements, based on operator policy, the 5GS shall support a mechanism to expose 3GPP sensing results to trusted third parties.
+[PR 5.4.6-2] Subject to user consent and national or regional regulatory requirements, based on operator policy, the 5GS shall support a mechanism to expose sensing results to trusted third parties.

-[PR 5.4.6-3] Subject to user consent and national or regional regulatory requirements, based on operator policy, the 5GS shall support a mechanism to expose sensing non-3GPP sensing results to trusted third parties.
+[PR 5.4.6-3] Subject to user consent and national or regional regulatory requirements, based on operator policy, the 5GS shall support a mechanism to expose combined results to trusted third-parties.

 [PR 5.4.6-4] Subject to user consent, network operator policy and national or regional regulatory requirements, the 5GS shall support a mechanism to enable Sensing transmitters and Sensing receivers to acquire 3GPP sensing data to capture information about the nearby environment and for this to be combined with Non-3GPP sensing data to produce a combined sensing result.